dfient/coinbase-bot/README.md

 ### Contributing

 Small or big, all contributions are welcome.
+Simply submit PRs.

 ### Use at your own risk